orgua/shepherd_v2_planning/99_open_tasks.rst

     - are there any future-extensions (sensors, actors) that would require a general purpose capelet-Port (SDR-Extension is not feasible for shepherd nodes)
         - there are still unused GPIO available, even a uart, but no SPI or I2C
     - preferred casing choices: off-the-shelf case with custom front-plates or laser-cut-acrylic box?
-- questions regarding design-choices on shepherd v1.x
-    - does target-cape benefit from routed v_in_SHT+/-? seems like a noise-source for the ADC
-    - what is the reason for the subtractor-bias / V_EMU_I
-    - wouldn't it be better to have the uni-dir level switcher on vdd-target -> gpios could go into undefined state, when level is low enough
 - Software
     - how dynamic do Nodes have to react on current environment (network access, gps attached)
         - i.e. system start → look for GPS and network → decide which role is used
         - -> input from kai: nodes don't have to be dynamic, can be reconfigured manually. currently done by ansible, roles per node, infrastructure service
     - do all targets get the same firmware, is it precompiled? is it already individualized, is it done by hardware / MAC, or do we have to change IDs in binary?
+- questions regarding design-choices and limitations on shepherd v1.x
+    - does target-cape benefit from routed v_in_SHT+/-? seems like a noise-source for the ADC
+    - what is the reason for the subtractor-bias / V_EMU_I
+    - wouldn't it be better to have the uni-dir level switcher on vdd-target -> gpios could go into undefined state, when level is low enough
+    - @kai: do you see a chance to dynamically change pin-direction for PRU-Pins? seems to be hammered in mud in device-tree config (remuxing by cortex)

 Testbed
 -------